GalBrandwine/GDL90_c_parser/README.md

 ![ParserDesignHighLevel](doc/ParserDesignHighLevel.png "ParserDesignHighLevel")

+1. Using shared-memory-struct over shared-memory-map:
+   - Simplicity:
+        Shared memory segments can be simpler to set up and use for basic IPC, especially for small, fixed-size data structures.
+   - Performance:
+        Shared memory segments offer high performance with minimal overhead since the memory is directly accessible by all involved processes.
+There is no need for OS involvement once the memory is mapped.
+   - Low Latency:
+        Shared memory segments provide low-latency communication, which is critical for real-time applications.

 ### Things I would like to do but have no time

 1. Change the buffer to cyclic buffer - this way I can always in-stream bytes, and out-parse them without interrupts